avalanche-foundation/ACPs/ACPs/108-evm-event-importing/README.md

 ```

 This interface does not require that the Warp precompile is used to authenticate block hashes.
 Implementations could:
-- Use the Warp precompile to authenticate block hashes provided in the transaction calling `importEvent`.
+- Use the Warp precompile to authenticate block hashes provided directly in the transaction calling `importEvent`.
 - Check previously authenticated block hashes using an external contract.
     - Allows for a block hash to be authenticated once and used in arbitrarily many transactions afterwards.
     - Allows for alternative authentication mechanisms to be used, such as trusted oracles.